Stanisław Wojciechowski: Fall from power

 In November 1925, the government of Prime Minister Władysław Grabski was replaced by the government of Aleksander Skrzyński, which had received support from the National Democrats and the Polish Socialist Party.
 General Lucjan Żeligowski became the new government's minister of military affairs.
 However, after the PPS withdrew its support, this government also fell and was replaced by that of Prime Minister Wincenty Witos, formed by Polish People's Party "Piast" and Christian Union of National Unity (Chjeno-Piast).
 However, the new government had even less popular support than the previous ones, and pronouncements from Józef Piłsudski, who viewed the constant power shifts in the Sejm as chaotic and damaging, set the stage for a coup d'état.
-Apart from domestic turmoil, Polish politics had been shaken by a trade war with Germany, begun in June 1925, and by the signing of the Treaty of Locarno on 16 October.
-Under the terms of the treaty, the World War I western European Allied powers and the new states of Central and Eastern Europe sought to secure a postwar territorial settlement in return for normalized relations with defeated Germany.
+Apart from domestic turmoil, Polish politics had been shaken by a trade war with Germany, begun in June 1925, and by the signing of the Treaty of Locarno on 1 December.
+Under the terms of the treaty, the World War I western European Allied powers plus Germany guaranteed the inviolability of the German border with Belgium and France as determined by the Treaty of Versailles.
 On 10 May 1926, a coalition government of Christian Democrats and Agrarians was formed, and that same day Józef Piłsudski, in an interview with Kurier Poranny (the Morning Courier) newspaper, said that he was "ready to fight the evil" of sejmocracy and promised a "sanation" (restoration to health) of political life.
 The newspaper edition was confiscated by the authorities.

 The night of 11 to 12 May, a state of alert was declared in the Warsaw military garrison, and some units marched to Rembertów, where they pledged their support to Piłsudski.
 On 12 May, they marched on Warsaw and captured bridges over the Wisła River.
 Meanwhile, Wincenty Witos' government declared a state of emergency.
 At about 17:00 hours, Marshal Piłsudski met Wojciechowski on the Poniatowski Bridge.
 Major Marian Porwit who commanded one of the troops loyal to the government), reported to the president, then reported to Piłsudski and witnessed the discussion between the two dignitaries.
 Piłsudski demanded the resignation of Witos' cabinet, while the President demanded Piłsudski's capitulation.
 After the failure of negotiations and the president's departure, Major Porwit refused Piłsudski to let him cross the bridge.
 On 14 May, at about 13:00 hours, Witos' cabinet decided to move from Belweder to Wilanów.
 Wojciechowski allowed this decision an hour later.